Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 ### Notes
 SRE = Ops focused Development.
 Maybe we should call it OpsDev?
 DevSecOps = Security gets the focus but really this is DevComplianceOps and applies to any standard you need to comply with.
+Capability = people (skills, tacit knowledge), process (methodologies, codified knowledge automated), and technologies (optional vs standardised)
+Agile = is a framework (flexible, non prescriptive (ambiguous, no specific steps or process), room for creativity and customisation)
+Development = is a methodology (prescriptive, consistent, systematic way of doing something)